JohnLCaron/rlauxe/docs/notes/Corla2020notes.md

 So 608 + 128 - 115 = 621 more CVRS than manifest

 ## redactions

 * Now catching redactions.
 See [Redaction2020](Redaction2020.md).

-## auditcenter

-* Gunnison, San Juan are missing from tabulate.cvs and tabulate_county.csv
-* Perhaps can use CVR data to substitute for Gunnison (TODO)?.
-Note github/nealmcb/auditcenter/2020/general/gunnison/GunnisonAuditReport.pdf
-* Grand,Town of Granby Board of Trustees, "Chris Michalowski, Natascha O'Flaherty, Kristie DeLay, Mary (Cathy) Tindle, Rebecca Quesada" but Natascha O'Flaherty is not listed in tabulate_county.csv.
-On purpose or accidental ?
-According to CVRs she has 496 votes
-* countyTabs.csv has inconsistent candidate naming

 ## Do votedatabase and auditcenter agree ?